manis-sharma/birthday-site/README.md

-# Birthday Surprise Website 🎂🎉
+# Birthday Surprise Website made by manish sharma 🎂🎉

 This is a special **Birthday Celebration Website** created using **Next.js, Tailwind CSS, Framer Motion**, and **Lucide Icons**.
 It's designed as a personal and emotional way to wish someone special — when you can't be there physically, let your code speak! 💖